troytft/rest-api-bundle/README.md

 [![Build Status](https://travis-ci.org/troytft/rest-api-bundle.svg?branch=master)](https://travis-ci.org/troytft/rest-api-bundle)

-*Work in progress, first stable release will be soon.*

 REST API Bundle is abstraction layer for requests and responses.
 Requests and responses are described by classes.

 ### Installation